 In addition, recent studies have suggested that emissions of certain gases, commonly referred to as "greenhouse gases," may be contributing to warming of the Earth's atmosphere.
 Methane, a primary component of natural gas, and carbon dioxide, a byproduct of the burning of refined oil products and natural gas, are examples of greenhouse gases.
 In response to these studies, the U.S. Congress is considering legislation to reduce emissions of greenhouse gases.
 In addition, at least nine states in the Northeast and five states in the West have separately taken legal measures to reduce emissions of greenhouse gases, primarily through the planned development of greenhouse gas emissions inventories and/or regional greenhouse gas cap and trade programs.
 Also, as a result of the U.S. Supreme Court's decision on April 2, 2007 in Massachusetts et al. v.
-Environmental Protection Agency et al., the U.S. Environmental Protection Agency et al., the U.S. Environmental Protection Agency et al., the U.S. Environmental Protection of greenhouse gases.
+Environmental Protection Agency et al., the U.S. Environmental Protection Agency must reconsider whether it is required to regulate greenhouse gas emissions from motor vehicles even if Congress does not adopt new legislation specifically addressing emissions of greenhouse gases.
 The Court's holding in Massachusetts that greenhouse gases fall under the Federal Clean Air Act's definition of "air pollutant" may also result in future regulation of greenhouse gas emissions from stationary sources under certain Clean Air Act programs.
 Passage of climate change legislation or other regulatory initiatives by Congress or various states or the adoption of regulations by the EPA or analogous state agencies that restrict emissions of greenhouse gases, including methane or carbon dioxide, in areas in which we conduct business could adversely affect our operations and the demand for our products.